meeramenon07/100-days-of-code/log.md

 ⌨️ (2:49:27) 116.
 Write Higher Order Arrow Functions
 ⌨️ (2:53:04) 117.
 Set Default Parameters for Your Functions
 ⌨️ (2:54:00) 118.
 Use the Rest Operator with Function Parameters

+Day 24, April 24, 2019
+Today's progress : Continue watching the video on javascript by Beau, Part 2 : ES6 Covered the following topics on ES6:
+⌨️ (2:55:31) 119.
+Use the Spread Operator to Evaluate Arrays In-Place ⌨️ (2:57:18) 120.
+Use Destructuring Assignment to Assign Variables from Objects ⌨️ (3:00:18) 121.
+Use Destructuring Assignment to Assign Variables from Nested Objects ⌨️ (3:01:55) 122.
+Use Destructuring Assignment to Assign Variables from Arrays ⌨️ (3:03:40) 123.
+Use Destructuring Assignment with the Rest Operator to Reassign Array